sulu/sulu-docs/upgrades/upgrade-2.0.rst

    The `UPGRADE.md`_ file in our ``sulu/sulu`` repository contains all changes breaking backwards compatibility.
 It might be that none of the changes described in this file break your application, depending on which parts of Sulu you have used.
-However, if somethings goes south, this file should contain an explanation what to change.
+However, if something goes south, this file should contain an explanation what to change.

 **4. Update the JavaScript build for the administration interface**